smygw72/P-KAI/README.md

 ## Overview

 P-KAI is a 2D-CNN that calculates your piano skill from an audio.
-This task is very difficult because the model needs to extract fine-grained features for skill assessment under a weakly-supervised learning.
+This task is very difficult because the model needs to extract fine-grained features for skill assessment from pairwise annotation, leading that weakly-supervised learning.

 ## Model